IBM/security-verify-reactjs-tutorial/README.md

 - `token_endpoint`
 - `userinfo_endpoint`

-These client ID , client secret and endpoints URLs will be used to configure verify-sdk.
+The client ID, client secret and endpoints URLs will be used further.

 ### 2. Add a new user to Security Verify